reshiramv56/tts_repo/README.md

 ```

 **Result:**
-In all three cases, the generated audio failed to correctly recognize the text as Japanese.
-The output remained non-Japanese and largely unintelligible.
+All variations failed to correctly identify the text as Japanese.
+The generated audio remained non-Japanese and largely unintelligible.

 ---